GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex1_gmosls_dithered_cmdline.rst

 Master Flat Field
 =================
-GMOS longslit flat field are normally obtained at night along with the observation sequence to match the telescope and instrument flexure.
+GMOS longslit flat fields are normally obtained at night along with the observation sequence to match the telescope and instrument flexure.
 The matching flat nearest in time to the target observation is used to flat field the target.
 The central wavelength, filter, grating, binning, gain, and read speed must match.

-Because of the flexure, GMOS longslit flat field are not stacked.
+Because of the flexure, GMOS longslit flat fields are not stacked.
 Each is reduced and used individually.
 The default recipe takes that into account.

 We can send all the flats, regardless of characteristics, to |reduce| and each